Hana Noake

-Hana Noake (野明花菜, Noake Hana) is a Japanese speed skater.
+Hana Noake (野明 花菜, Noake Hana) is a Japanese speed skater.

 Career

 In February 2024, Noake competed at the 2024 World Junior Speed Skating Championships and won a gold medal in the team pursuit, a silver medal in the 3000 metres, and bronze medals in the 500 metres and mass start.
 In November 2024, she competed at the 2025 Four Continents Speed Skating Championships and won a silver medal in the team pursuit with a time of 3:04.02.

 In November 2025, during World Cup #1 of the 2025–26 ISU Speed Skating World Cup, she won a gold medal in the team pursuit, along with Miho Takagi and Ayano Sato.

+Personal life

+Her parents are Hiroyuki Noake and Mie Uehara, both were former speed skater.